grinnell-cs/csc151-images/_eboards/eboard11.md

 * **Please read the commments.**
 * You should also check the autograder issues if you did not get a full score from the autograder.
+* You can talk to me (or DM/Email me) if you have questions.

 You may resubmit your mini-project under the "MP1 Redo" assignment on Gradescope for _zero_ tokens.
 (In the future, those with I's will need to spend tokens.)

+Resubmissions are due on Thursday Sept.
+28.

 * In addition to the three files, please submit an extra "README.rkt" file with a comment that indicates what you changed